Mid West Clean Energy Project

 Mid West Clean Energy Project (MWCEP)

-The project proponent is evaluating progressing the development of an integrated partial oxidation reforming with CCS and renewables-based hydrogen production and ammonia export complex in the mid-west region of Western Australia.
+The project proponent is evaluating progressing the development of a natural gas reforming process with integrated CO2 storage and renewables-powered hydrogen production and ammonia export complex in the mid-west region of Western Australia.

 Main proponents: